sdvelev/sdvelev/README.md

 <h1 align="center">Hi, I'm Stefan 👋</h1>

 <p align="center">
-<i>Researcher and PhD student in Software Engineering at the Faculty of Mathematics and Informatics, Sofia University "St. Kliment Ohridski".
+<i>Researcher and PhD student in Software Engineering at the Faculty of Mathematics and Informatics, Sofia University "St. Kliment Ohridski, holding a BSc in Software Engineering and an MSc in Informatics - Big Data Technologies".
 My research focuses on Responsible AI, AI regulatory compliance, and the development of trustworthy and ethical AI systems.</i>
 </p>

 <p align="center">